The Importance of Workplace Temperature Control

 Under normal circumstances, a commercial building’s HVAC usage represents the highest energy expense.
-Thus, it’s critical that a workplace consult with local HVAC experts to install the most efficient, budget-friendly system.
-Three of the most common solutions are:
+That’s why it’s critical that a workplace consult with our local HVAC experts to install the most efficient, budget-friendly system.
+Three of the most common solutions are as follows:

-- VAV system with packaged rooftop unit (VAV + RTU): this type of system is ideal for single-story workspaces that have a large rooftop area in proportion to their indoor floor space
+- VAV system with packaged rooftop unit (VAV + RTU): This system is ideal for single-story workspaces with a large rooftop area in proportion to their indoor floor space.

-- Chiller-based system: this setup is commonly employed for multi-story buildings, and is typically more efficient than a VAV system.
-This is mostly due to the fact that the system can be consolidated into a single chiller, as opposed to several separate units (as is often needed for a VAV system).
+- Chiller-based system: This setup is commonly employed for multi-story buildings and is typically more efficient than a VAV system.
+This is mostly because the system can be consolidated into a single chiller instead of several separate units (as is often needed for a VAV system).

-- Water-source heat pump system: of the three systems mentioned here, this is usually the best in terms of versatility and energy efficiency.
-Just like a standard A/C unit, this system is based on the refrigeration cycle, but it offers reversible operation – a big advantage.
+- Water-source heat pump system: Of the three systems mentioned here, this is usually the best in terms of versatility and energy efficiency.
+Like a standard A/C unit, this system is based on the refrigeration cycle but offers reversible operation.

 How To Make Workplace Heating More Efficient

-- Upgrade existing equipment: it’s normal for a business to try and wring every last second out of an HVAC system – but if your workplace is still on an older system, upgrading to a newer solution can provide huge savings on heating expenses
+- Upgrade existing equipment: It is common for businesses to maximize the usage of their HVAC system, even beyond its intended lifespan.
+However, if your workplace is still operating on an older system, upgrading to a more modern solution can significantly save heating expenses.

-- Regular inspections: clogs, leaks, and holes can severely compromise a duct-based heating system, so it’s important to have the infrastructure checked regularly.
+- Regular inspections: Clogs, leaks, and holes can severely compromise a duct-based heating system, so it’s important to check the infrastructure regularly.

-A workplace’s temperature should be kept at a level that promotes a safe, healthy environment for employees – and one that helps boost productivity.
-At this time, OSHA doesn’t mandate employers maintain specific temperatures in the workplace, but does state that workers have a right to a workplace “free from recognized hazards”.
+A workplace’s temperature should be kept at a level that promotes a safe, healthy environment for employees and helps boost productivity.
+At this time, OSHA doesn’t mandate employers maintain specific temperatures in the workplace but does state that workers have a right to a workplace “free from recognized hazards.”
 According to OSHA, the minimum recommended temperature for indoor workplaces is 68 degrees, and the maximum is 76 degrees.
 This range is applicable regardless of business size.
 Regarding humidity, the acceptable recommended range per OSHA is 20 percent to 60 percent.